XailientPublic/docs/docs/installation_python.md

 The Xailient SDK works with python 3.6 or later.
 Here we install python 3.7 though you could install any version of python >=3.6.

+!!! note

+    If you are using Jetson Nano and python3.6 there is an [issue with numpy](https://github.com/numpy/numpy/issues/18131) that can be solved using `export OPENBLAS_CORETYPE=ARMV8`

 ```bash
 $ sudo apt-get install python3.7
 ```